It’s the Most Wonderful Time of the Year (to Defer Your Fees)

 An attorney fee deferral can be customized to meet your personal goals.
 Unlike a traditional retirement plan, there are no contribution limits for most options, so you can defer as much income as you want.

-Fee Structure Plus® uses a market-based investment portfolio as the underlying investment for deferred fees.
+A market-based structured settlement uses a market-related investment portfolio as the underlying vehicle for deferred fees, as opposed to an annuity.
 The funds grow tax-deferred and can be managed by a professional fund manager or the attorney’s financial advisor.